thinhtoohan/vgg-11_cifar-10/README.md

 # VGG-11 on CIFAR-10 Dataset

 ## About
 This is the implementation of VGG-11 model using PyTorch.
-The goal was to build a VGG model from scratch using PyTorch modules which is then trained on CIFAR-10 Dataset.
-After 20 epochs, the accuracy for testing set is around 80%.
+The goal is to build a VGG model from scratch using PyTorch modules which is then trained on CIFAR-10 Dataset.
+After training for 20 epochs, the accuracy for testing set is around 80%.
 The parameters are then saved for practicing purposes.

 ## VGG Model
 VGG stands for Visual Geometry Group.
 It is a Convolutional Neural Network(CNN) architecture with convolution blocks followed by